 If there is a group of you – or even a whole community – who want to start an enterprise where everyone benefits equally, and where profits are equitably shared with everyone involved, then it makes sense to start a co-operative enterprise.
 It must still be operated and managed with the same discipline and systems that apply in any business, so that people work efficiently and income exceeds expenditure, even if its principles are different, ensuring that the benefits of the enterprise are more widely spread.

-See notes on the CBDA, IMVABA, Dora Tamana etc. under heading 8.
+See notes on the CBDA, IMVABA, Dora Tamana etc. under the “More role players” heading.

 Grants and donations